 Quality Assurance

-QA shall be responsible for document control activities including reviewing any testing deviations and performing final review of the executed protocol (including additional objective evidence) to ensure that it is conformance with good documentation practices per Cytovale SOPs.
+QA shall be responsible for document control activities , the review of any testing deviations, and for performing final review of the executed protocol (including additional objective evidence) to ensure that it is conformance with good documentation practices per Cytovale SOPs.
+This review of testing deviations and final review of the executed protocol is documented via the QA signature(s) on the FRM-0046 deviation forms (where applicable) and the QA signature(s) on the change order form releasing the final report.
+The final QA approver on the change order is responsible for the conformance of the report and its attachments against Cytovale SOPs.

 Testers